Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    script are _not_ under version control
    2. **src/data/gbif-2-filter.R**: Run quality assurance on downloaded data, and retain only those records that:
+       1. are not observations based on barcodes only,
-       1. are observations from 2000-2022,
+       2. are observations from 2000-2023,
-       2. are in locations with climate data (which effectively restricts observations to North America), and
+       3. are in locations with climate data (which effectively restricts observations to North America), and
+       4. are thinned to a max of X observations per grid cell (of climate raster),
-       3. are inside the 95% contour of observations
+       5. are inside the 98% contour of observations
    3. **src/data/gbif-3-presence-absence.R**: Generate a presence/absence
-   dataset for each species, to be used in any species distribution model
+   dataset for each species, to be used in any species distribution model; also create a shapefile defining geographical limits of predictions
    4. **src/data/prep-climate-data.R**: Download monthly climate data for time span of interest (2000-2018) and calculate the average values for the 19 standard bioclimatic variables (should not need to be run locally; data are